 Solicitors are subject to the Solicitors Regulation Authority (SRA) Price Transparency Rules.
 These rules require firms to publish their prices and service information on their website.
 The rules were introduced to assist potential clients make an informed decision about their choice of solicitor.
 The reality is, that even where fixed fee divorces are provided, they can be challenging to implement in cases which can be unpredictable or complex.

-Your solicitor should keep you advised of the cost, usually at milestone events, such as issuing a divorce petition, or Decree Nisi stage.
+Your solicitor should keep you advised of the cost, usually at milestone events, such as issuing a divorce application, or Conditional Order stage.
 And if there is any indication the costs are going to exceed the fixed fee, they should give you reasons together with a revised cost estimate.
 You can then make an informed decision about whether to continue.

 In most firms, the fixed fee will have been carefully calculated, but as a matter of good practice, at the outset of the case, a solicitor should also give you a costs estimate based on the proposed work to complete your case, and full details of their complaint’s procedure.
 If you do not receive a satisfactory response, then you can make a further complaint to the SRA.

 Making a fixed fee divorce work for you